// article

 /venv/bin/pip install --no-cache-dir -r requirements.txt

-# Stage 2: Model Preparation
+# Stage 2: model preparation

 FROM python:3.11-slim as model-stage